Washington, DC Anesthesia Errors Lawyer

 • does not communicate effectively with the surgeon or other operating room staff,

-• failed to monitor the patient’s vitals,
+• does not monitor the patient’s vital signs,

-What Are Common Anesthesia Errors?
+Common Anesthesia Errors

 Many things can go wrong when an anesthesiologist does not do their job correctly.
 Some of the more common anesthesia errors happen when: